frenck/spook/documentation/other_features.md

 :class: dropdown

 - A person needs a user account linked to them.
 Linking one is optional on the People page, and a person without one has nothing to match against, so naming them means this condition can never pass.
-- **Forcing a run is not attributed to anybody.** Pressing "Run actions" on an automation, or calling `automation.trigger`, does not satisfy this condition.
-Home Assistant hands the caller's account to the automation, but the run itself starts a fresh context carrying only a pointer to the caller's, and nothing resolves that pointer back.
-Use `spook.not_triggered_by_user` if you want to catch that case.
+- **Forcing a run is not attributed to anybody.** Home Assistant hands the caller's account to the automation, but the run itself starts a fresh context carrying only a pointer to the caller's, and nothing resolves that pointer back, so there is nobody for this condition to find.
+- **And pressing "Run actions" skips your conditions anyway.** `automation.trigger` defaults to `skip_condition: true`, so the conditions between the trigger and the actions are not evaluated at all and the actions simply run.
+That is Home Assistant's behaviour for every condition, not something particular to these two.
+If you want a forced run to be recognised as nobody's doing, the condition has to sit inside the actions, in an `if` or a `choose`, where it is evaluated.
 - Where the user comes from depends on the trigger.
 A state trigger and an event trigger carry it, when a person caused the change.
 A time trigger, a sun trigger, or a template trigger cannot, because nobody was behind them.
 - A long-lived access token counts as the person who created it.
 An API call authenticated with one looks exactly like that user.
   :::